-The lack of investment in the Carlos and Putrachoique areas, may increase the risk of license cancellation by the Government Secretary of Mines.
+The lack of the Company's investment in the Carlos and Putrachoique areas may increase the risk of license cancellation by the Government Secretary of Mines.

-The properties discussed above do not represent a material part of the Company's operations.
-All the incurred expenses have been written off.
+The properties discussed above do not represent a material part of the Company's operations and all expenses incurred on the properties were written off in prior years.

-v) Santa Cruz Province:
+ii) Santa Cruz Province:

-During July, 2013 the Government of Santa Cruz Province enacted a new tax law termed "Impuesto al Derecho de Propiedad Inmobiliaria Minera" that consists in taxing all the mining concessions granted by Santa Cruz Province that already filed a Feasibility Study with 1% tax rate applicable directly to the reserves and resources valuated to market price payable on an annual basis.
+During July 2013, the Government of Santa Cruz Province enacted a new tax law termed "Impuesto al Derecho de Propiedad Inmobiliaria Minera" that consists of taxing all the mining concessions granted by Santa Cruz Province that had already filed a Feasibility Study with 1% tax rate applicable directly to the reserves and resources valued to market prices payable on an annual basis.

-San Antonio and La Rosita projects are in an early stage of development, therefore, they are not included in the taxation base defined by Santa Cruz Government.
+The Company's San Antonio and La Rosita projects are in an early stage of development and, therefore, they are not included in the taxation base defined by the Santa Cruz Government.